How to Create a Paid Discord Server

 What if a payment fails?

-Can I have multiple membership tiers?
+Can I have multiple tiers?

 Do I own my customer data?